mbrunel/NOT_MLX/README.md

 ## NOT_MLX guide

-if you want to use some minor extra features include unofficial.h else you can let the original mlx.h file as it is since this is a miror for the link part follow the test rule in this project [Makefile](Makefile)
+if you want to use some minor extra features add `#include "unofficial.h"` into mlx.h

+for the link part :
+* you should have something like : gcc *.o \`sdl2-config --libs\` libnmlx.a

 ## MLX guide